Estimating accretion times of halo substructures in the Milky Way: accretion time

 The significances of the accretion times inferred for GL-1 can be evaluated by comparing its power spectra with those obtained from the random samples.
 We fit a two-parameter gamma distribution to the high wavenumber tails of the 1-D power spectra from all random samples.
 The shape and scale parameters are obtained by maximum likelihood estimation and are fitted separately for the $r$ and $\phi$ directions.
 We define the lower bound of the high wavenumber tail as the location of the first intersection between the median power spectrum of the substructure and that of the random samples.
 If no intersection exists, the first local minimum of the median power spectrum of the substructure is taken as a substitute.

 The fitting results are shown in Figure~\ref{fig:gamma}.
-The significance of the highest peak in the median power spectrum of the substructure is estimated using the cumulative distribution function, and the peak is indicated by the vertical black line in the figure.
-In the case of GL-1, the accretion times in the $r$ and $\phi$ directions have significances of $4.4\sigma$ and $4.5\sigma$, respectively.
+The significance of the highest peak in the median power spectrum of the substructure is estimated using the cumulative distribution function, and the peak is indicated by the black vertical line in the figure.
+In the case of GL-1, the accretion times in the $r$ and $\phi$ directions have significances of $4.3\sigma$ and $3.9\sigma$, respectively.

 Uncertainties in the accretion time are estimated from the 1,000 sets of 1-D power spectra associated with the realizations.
-Due to the influence of errors, the highest peaks of the individual 1-D power spectra may not coincide with that of the median power spectrum.
-Therefore, we first estimate the range of accretion times using the median power spectrum, and then identify the accretion time of each individual power spectrum within this range.
+Due to errors, the peak in each realization's 1-D power spectrum that near the highest peak of the median power spectrum is not always the highest peak.
+Therefore, we adopt a prior that constrains each realization's accretion time estimate to lie around the value derived from the median power spectrum.
+This prior is implemented as a uniform distribution over a finite interval.

-To obtain this range, the median power spectrum of GL-1 is smoothed using \texttt{gaussian\_filter1d} of \texttt{SciPy} \citep{virtanen20SciPy}.
+To obtain this interval, the median power spectrum of GL-1 is smoothed using \texttt{gaussian\_filter1d} of \texttt{SciPy} \citep{virtanen20SciPy}.
 We adopt a full width at half maximum of 0.2 Gyr, corresponding to $0.2/2\pi \approx 0.03$ Gyr in wavenumber space.
-The upper and lower limits of the range are defined as the nearest troughs on either side of the highest peak, if the median of the power spectra of the troughs is lower than that of the random samples.
+The upper and lower limits of the interval are defined as the nearest troughs on either side of the highest peak, if the median of the power spectra of the troughs is lower than that of the random samples.
 If no trough on the left side of the peak satisfies the condition, the minimum on that side is taken as a substitute.
 In the analogous case on the right side, the upper bound is taken to be infinite.

-For each individual power spectrum, the accretion time is determined within this range, with the procedure applied separately for the $r$ and $\phi$ directions.
-The accretion time of GL-1 is estimated to be $5.55 \pm 0.08$ Gyr from the $r$ direction and $5.84 \pm 0.20$ Gyr from the $\phi$ direction.
-The resulting combined accretion time is $5.59^{+0.07}_{-0.08}$ Gyr.
+For each individual power spectrum, the accretion time is determined within this interval, with the procedure applied separately for the $r$ and $\phi$ directions.
+The accretion time of GL-1 is estimated to be $5.6 \pm 0.1$ Gyr from the $r$ direction and $5.7_{-0.4}^{+0.2}$ Gyr from the $\phi$ direction.
+The resulting combined accretion time is $5.6 \pm 0.1$ Gyr.
+The quoted uncertainties reflect only the contribution from the observational errors in the data.